dbt-labs/docs.getdbt.com/website/docs/docs/contributing/building-a-new-adapter.md

 #### `__version__.py`

 To assure that `dbt --version` provides the latest dbt core version the adapter supports, be sure include a `__version__.py` file.
 The filepath will be `dbt/adapters/<adapter_name>/__version__.py`.
-We recommend using the latest dbt core version and as the adapter is made compatiable with later versions, this file will need to be updated.
+We recommend using the latest dbt core version and as the adapter is made compatible with later versions, this file will need to be updated.
 For a sample file, check out this [example](https://github.com/dbt-labs/dbt-core/blob/develop/plugins/snowflake/dbt/adapters/snowflake/__version__.py).

 It should be noted that both of these files are included in the bootstrapped output of the `create_adapter_plugins.py` so when using that script, these files will be included.

 ### Testing your new adapter

-You can use a pre-configured [dbt adapter test suite](https://github.com/dbt-labs/dbt-adapter-tests) to test that your new adapter works.
-These tests include much of dbt's basic functionality, with the option to override or disable functionality that may not be supported on your adapter.
+This has moved to its own page: ["Testing a new adapter"](testing-a-new-adapter)

 ### Documenting your new adapter